 MapMate has been widely used by BSBI recorders and still accounts for the large majority of recent records.
 There is an efficient automated mechanism in place to transfer MapMate data from recorders to our central database (DDb).
-The BSBI MapMate support website includes training videos on creating species richness maps and a page of custom queries which can be useful for Atlas 2020 planning.
+The BSBI MapMate support website includes training videos on creating species richness maps and a page of custom queries that can be useful to plan recording.
 The development of both website and handbook has been kindly supported by Scottish Natural Heritage.

 The following spreadsheets (.xlsx format) were created by Andy Amphlett to assist in importing data to Mapmate:

 iRecord is an online system for biological recording designed and maintained by the

 Biological Records Centre at the UK Centre for Ecology & Hydrology.
 Although originally designed for the submission of single wildlife sightings, it is increasingly being used as a way of submitting, managing and sharing records.

 The iRecord mobile recording app can be a convenient way to enter records directly in the field.